jellea/promenadologie/README.md

 Read more about it in [our paper](https://www.researchgate.net/publication/386086931_Promenadologie_Dynamic_Maps_for_Soundscape_Composition)

+You can try the [demo](https://promenadologie.surge.sh/) here.
+Just take note that it download about 100mb worth of mp3s.

 ## How to run it

 Copy over recordings and fit files to the soundwalks folder, give them matching names.